 Individuals with police certifications outside of Maryland must meet Maryland Police Training Commission (MPTC) standards to be hired as a police officer.
 These applicants will be required to furnish their out-of-state training records to us during the background process so they can be forwarded to MPTC for review.
 MPTC will determine if the applicant’s prior training will be accepted, or if the applicant will need to attend a full police academy or just a four-week Comparative Compliance (conversion) class.

 I have a current police certification from the State of Maryland and want to be a deputy.
 How does that work?

-Applicants with current Maryland police certification approved by MPTC can start immediately after the background is completed.
-In general, there is a couple week in-house training program, followed by a 12-week field training, prior to solo patrol.
+Applicants with current Maryland police certification approved by MPCTC can start immediately after the background is completed.
+In general, there is a couple week in-house training program, followed by an approximate 4-week field training for any lateral who is already certified by MPCTC, prior to solo patrol.

 I have prior law enforcement/corrections experience.
 Do I need to go through the full hiring process, field training and probationary period?

 Law Enforcement: Yes, unless you have a current police certification approved by MPCTC.
 If so, then the written test will be waived, the Field Training Period may be shorter (depending on the level of proficiency), and the deputy would receive an automatic promotion to Deputy First Class at the conclusion of a successful 18-month probationary period.
 (Rather than 30 months for other deputies).

 Can you transfer years of service from another law enforcement agency?

 Maybe.
 It depends on the type of retirement system used by the previous employer.
 Please contact the Frederick County Government Division of Human Resources for full information. www.frederickcountymd.gov.